HMS Attack (1804): Fate

-On August 1812, during the Gunboat War, Captain Chetham of HMS Hamadryad sent Attack to Randers Fjord in Denmark to recall HMS Wrangler and Hamadryad's barge.
+In August 1812, during the Gunboat War, Captain Chetham of HMS Hamadryad sent Attack to Randers Fjord in Denmark to recall HMS Wrangler and Hamadryad's barge.
 She took the barge in tow and set out to return to the squadron off Sejero.
 In the evening of the 18th they were about six miles off Foreness when they sighted two gun-vessels.
 The two Danish gun-vessels were the lead elements of a division of some 10 to 12 gun-vessels.

 An engagement developed.
 After two hours the Danes broke off the action.
 Attack, under tow by Hamadryad's barge, steered for Wrangler, which was some way off and also under attack by another division of gun-vessels. strong currents and light winds prevented Attack from reaching Wrangler, which soon disappeared from view.

 Attack's crew set to repairing her damage.
 She had her main boom shot away, her foremast and bowsprit shot through, and three guns dismounted.
 A little after 2a.m., a large number of Danish gun-vessels were seen approaching.

 The Danish vessels formed a crescent off Attack's larboard side.
 The action lasted until 3:20a.m.
 After she had taken two men killed and 14 wounded and had her rigging destroyed and her hulled shot through in several places, Simmonds struck.

 The Danish flotilla had consisted of 14 gunvessels each armed with two 24-pounder guns and two howitzers; they had crews of 65–70 men.
 There were also four rowboats with swivel guns and howitzers.
 Attack had a crew of only 49 men, including the barge's crew.
 Nine of her crew had been captured earlier while rowing guard off Hielam.
 An officer and six men were away in a prize.
 The court martial of Lieutenant Simmonds for the loss of Attack, exonerated him.